codeforequity-at/botbuilder-storage-rethinkdb/README.md

-# MS Bot Framework RethinkDB Storage
+# Bot Builder RethinkDB Storage

+**Attention: [Bot Framework State Service will cease operating on March 31st 2018](https://blog.botframework.com/2017/12/19/bot-state-service-will-soon-retired-march-31st-2018/), so you should switch your bot to another storage adapter - like this one - soon!**

 [![NPM](https://nodei.co/npm/botbuilder-storage-rethinkdb.png)](https://nodei.co/npm/botbuilder-storage-rethinkdb/)